rae-api-com/.github/profile/README.md

 - **Improved Parsing**: Handle the chaotic and ever-changing HTML structure of the RAE website.
 - **Authentication**: Introduce API keys to manage usage and prevent abuse.
 - **Rate Limiting**: Ensure fair usage for all users.
-- **Apify Integration**: Create complex workflows using [https://apify.com/sonirico/diccionario-de-la-real-academia-de-la-lengua-espanola-rae-ppr](apify integration).
+- **Apify Integration**: Create complex workflows using (https://apify.com/sonirico/diccionario-de-la-real-academia-de-la-lengua-espanola-rae-ppr)[apify integration].

 ## 💡 Inspiration